-An acute lung disorder that makes breathing difficult and leads to respiratory failure, resulting in life-threatening hypoxia (an inadequate supply of oxygen to the tissues).
+Respiratory distress syndrome is an acute lung disorder that makes breathing difficult and leads to respiratory failure, resulting in life-threatening hypoxia (an inadequate supply of oxygen to the tissues).
 The condition may also cause failure of other systems; for example, heart failure or kidney failure.

 There are two main types of respiratory distress syndrome (RDS).
 The first is seen in premature babies and is the type dealt with in this article.
 The second is seen in adults and is known as acute respiratory distress syndrome (ARDS).

 Respiratory distress syndrome (RDS) in infants is a breathing problem that sometimes affects babies born about 6 weeks or more before their due dates.
 Their lungs aren't developed enough to make surfactant.
 Surfactant is a liquid that coats the inside of the lungs and keeps them open so that the baby can breathe in air once he or she is born.